Gitflow for DevOps¶

 VMWare¶

-- Host Groups / Cluster with seperate Networks, storage pools, LUNs
+- Host Groups / Clusters in seperate Networks, storage pools, LUNs

 Hetzner¶